Click on the options below to access clear and concise factsheets on business and personal issues.

 Company versus personal ownership - rental income

 For personally owned property the net rental income will be taxed at your marginal rate of tax, but if you are financing the purchase with a high percentage of bank finance, the income tax bill will be relatively small.
-However the government has announced that for rented property with personal ownership the deduction for finance costs will be restricted to basic rate relief from April 2017.
+However for rented property with personal ownership the deduction for finance costs is restricted to basic rate relief from April 2017.
 This restriction is to be phased in over a four year period and will impact higher and additional rate taxpayers.

 The net rental income will be taxed at the company's marginal rate of tax, which is generally lower than for an individual but again if the purchase is being financed with a high percentage of loan/bank finance, the corporation tax bill will be relatively small.